Joint mortgages: What are they and should you get one?

 What credit score is used on a joint mortgage?

-“Some lenders are more flexible than others if the credit score of one of the parties is lower than the other; they might favor the higher credit score in their evaluation of the application,” says Shepherd.
+“Some lenders are more flexible than others if the credit score of one of the parties is lower than the other; they might favor the higher credit score in their evaluation of the application,” says Mark Shepherd of Shepherd Financial Partners in Boston.
 “But other lenders may increase the interest rate if the lower credit score causes enough concern.”

 What are my rights on a joint mortgage?

 It’s crucial to understand your obligations and rights when you enter into a joint mortgage agreement.
-Be sure to address what happens if a co-borrower wants to sell or passes away with an attorney, before you sign up for one.
+Be sure to address with a real estate attorney what happens if a co-borrower wants to sell or passes away before you sign up for one.
 That way, everyone knows what to expect if any of these circumstances occur.

 If a co-borrower wants to sell

-“It’s important to review the terms of your joint mortgage very closely,” Cohen says.
+“It’s important to review the terms of your joint mortgage very closely,” says Chris Cohen, the Austin, Texas-based chief product officer for Kasasa.
 “If one co-borrower wants to sell while the other co-borrowers don’t, they can’t sell the property without permission from the others.
 If an agreement isn’t reached, the co-borrower can buy out the other parties at an agreed-upon price, sell their ownership stake to someone else or settle the matter in court and force a sale.”

 If a co-borrower passes away

-In this situation, the lender will need to be notified immediately in order to remove the deceased person’s name from the joint mortgage and update the terms to reflect the change.
+If a co-borrower on the mortgage dies, the lender will need to be notified immediately.
+It will remove the deceased person’s name from the joint mortgage and update the terms to reflect the change.

 Should you get a joint mortgage?